1c7718e7/CCR/README.md

 $ ant debug
 ```

-Build the SDL frontend.
-It needs SDL 1.X, edit `tools/config.mk` if needed:
+To build the SDL frontend:
 ```
 $ make -C tools sdl.elf
 ```
 On launch sdl.elf opens `./kanji.sc` (in the current working dir).
 Compile `sdl.c` with `-DDB_FILE=<other path>` if desired.
+The SDL frontend requires SDL 1.x libraries, edit `data/config.mk` if needed.

 Outline of the algorithm
 ========================